A short history of George La-Haye - the man who introduced the first UK Volkswagen Beetle to John Colborne-Baber at Colborne Garage

 A family photo taken in Germany during 1948, those in the photo include Dolo, her sister Else and a young Monika

-Dolo pictured with the VW Beetle in Spiel Germany, at the time when George and Dolo were stationed at Bad Salzuflen and were helping with Save the Children Fund circa 1950
+Dolo pictured with the Volkswagen Beetle in Spiel Germany, at the time when George and Dolo were stationed at Bad Salzuflen and were helping with Save the Children Fund circa 1950

 Dolo, an ambitious woman herself, had aspirations of becoming an opera singer in the UK, but when this didn’t happen she packed her bags and returned to Germany.
 In the meantime, George had established himself as a planning engineer at BAC Weybridge and was involved in many projects, including the Concord.
 In George’s early days living in Surrey, he visited Colborne Garages in Ripley (which was founded in 1949), and the proprietor, John Colborne-Baber, showed an immediate interest in the Volkswagen Beetle.
 He made George an offer on a part-exchange for a Wolseley 6/80, which he accepted.